Merci Paris Part 2 – Paralympics Review

 Nevertheless, they still went ahead, and turned out to be a great success, treating us to a lot of incredible sporting action as a result.
 And it’s all the more impressive given that the competitors haven’t been able to train in the usual way over the past year, often being stuck at home instead of using the normal venues and facilities that would otherwise be available to them.
 Congratulations to all the athletes and teams who took part, and well done to the event organisers, staff and volunteers for making the events happen.

 So I’ve really enjoyed watching the Games – especially the Paralympics of course, but the Olympics were great too.
 It’s all given us some welcome escapism from the pandemic, despite the constant reminders of its presence and impact.
-And so I thought I would share some of my favourite highlights.
-I’m not sponsored by any organisations or people mentioned here, I just want to acknowledge and celebrate just a few of the many amazing achievements of the athletes who I enjoyed watching.
+And so I thought I would share some of my favourite highlights in this post, as well as a Youtube playlist.
+I’m not sponsored by any organisations or people mentioned here, I just want to acknowledge and celebrate a few of the many amazing achievements of the athletes who I enjoyed watching.

 June & July 2021 Favourites